-A Green Card holder (permanent resident) is someone who has been granted authorization to live and work in the United States on a permanent basis.
+A Green Card holder is a permanent resident that has been granted authorization to live and work in the United States on a permanent basis.
 As proof of that status, U.S. Citizenship and Immigration Services (USCIS) grants a person a permanent resident card, commonly called a "Green Card."